-Finally, we investigate the robustness of our results to using non-durable consumption and services rather than non-housing expenditure and services as dependent variable.
+Finally, we investigate the robustness of our results to using non-durable consumption and services growth rather than non-housing expenditure and services growth as the dependent variable.
 The results are reported in Table 10.
-The significance and heterogeneity of the HEF index across cohorts are largely unaffected by the change in the left-hand side variable, although the interaction between HEF and the 1956 to 1960 birth cohort does lose significance.
+The significance and heterogeneity of the HEF index across cohorts is largely unaffected by the change in the left-hand side variable, although the interaction between HEF and the 1956 to 1960 birth cohort does lose significance.

 According to our estimates, the youngest cohort is the group of households whose consumption is most exposed to changes in the terms of access to finance.
-For this last cohort, a one standard deviation tightening in credit conditions is associated, on average, with a fall in annual consumption growth of around 1.85%.
-This is equivalent to say that a 100 basis point increase in the interest rate spread paid by the riskiest borrowers is associated with a fall of 0.56% in their consumption growth.
 In columns 4 and 5, the coefficients on house price inflation are significant but smaller in magnitude than when non-housing expenditure and services were used as the dependent variable in Table 6.